-MAcc group at the Washington Campus
+MAcc students listen to presenter at the Washington Campus

 In the words from the popular musical “Hamilton,” Master of Accounting (MAcc) students got to be in the “room where it happens,” this spring.